Are you ready to be a Luxembourgish citizen? Know what lies ahead in the residency test and the steps to take to acquire citizenship in Luxembourg.

 Citizenship by birth

-Lastly, the children of Luxembourg citizens are classed as Luxembourg nationals – wherever in the world they are born.
+Lastly, the children of Luxembourg citizens are Luxembourg nationals – wherever in the world they are born.
 In return, children born in Luxembourg to non-Luxembourg parents can also claim Luxembourg nationality if one or more of their parents was also born in Luxembourg.
 A child adopted by a Luxembourg citizen is also entitled to full citizenship.

 Ministry of Justice